awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

   The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI\.
 If a policy is created, and a parameter in the API call does not match the state specified in the policy using the condition key, the API or CLI call fails with an `UnauthorizedOperation` response\.
 These condition keys can be used either in IAM policies or AWS Organizations service control policies \(SCPs\)\.

   Furthermore, you can choose an additional layer of protection to enforce the change from IMDSv1 to IMDSv2\.
 At the access management layer with respect to the APIs called via EC2 Role credentials, you can use a new condition key in either IAM policies or AWS Organizations service control policies \(SCPs\)\.
 Specifically, by using the policy condition key `ec2:RoleDelivery` with a value of `2.0` in your IAM policies, API calls made with EC2 Role credentials obtained from IMDSv1 will receive an `UnauthorizedOperation` response\.
 The same thing can be achieved more broadly with that condition required by an SCP\.
 This ensures that credentials delivered via IMDSv1 cannot actually be used to call APIs because any API calls not matching the specified condition will receive an `UnauthorizedOperation` error\.
-For example IAM policies, see [Working with Instance Metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
+For example IAM policies, see [Working with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
 For more information, see [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) in the *AWS Organizations User Guide*\.

 **Recommended path to requiring IMDSv2 access**